 - The evidence is shared with the teacher and the evaluator provides summary remarks based upon the observation.

-** Tenured teachers in the Directed Supervision mode will participate in the clinical observation process once during the year.
+** Tenured teachers in the Directed Supervision mode will participate in the observation process once during the year.